What is a Creative Home Keeper?

 Are you a creative home keeper?
 Do you wonder what that even means?
 Our roles in our homes are many but one thing is always a constant.
-Three years after Creative Home Keeper launched, let’s explore and answer the question together… what is a creative home keeper?
+Let’s explore and answer the question together… what is a creative home keeper?

 Celebrations come in all shapes and sizes.
 Some are big, others are small.
 Some are quiet, others are loud.
-Today I am softly celebrating a birthdate of sorts, and in a way, you are too.
+This past spring I softly celebrated a birthdate of sorts.

-Three years ago today I hit publish for the very first time.
+Five years ago, in May of 2013, I hit publish for the very first time.

 It was scary, thrilling, exhilarating, intimidating, and wonderful all at the same time.

 I’ve grown, made some deep online friendships, and cultivated a community of like-minded women.
-The blog has changed a lot from those early days (please don’t go digging into the archives, it’s a little embarrassing!) 😉 But even though the blog has changed, the mission and vision have never changed.
+The blog has changed a lot from those early days.
+But even though the blog has changed, the mission and vision have never changed.

-This has always been a faith and lifestyle blog.
-686 blog posts later, I’ve just grown into certain aspects naturally and found my voice in the process.
+This has always been a faith and lifestyle blog for Christian women, I’ve just grown into certain aspects naturally and found my voice in the process.

-The underlying question really is, “What does is MEAN to be a creative home keeper?”
+The underlying question really is, “What does it MEAN to be a creative home keeper?”

-Three years ago today, I set out to answer that question in the first four blog posts of this blog.
-Because I’m sucker for sentiment, and because I’m quite sure you have never read any of those posts (Google Analytics confirmed this for me), I thought it would be fun to compile them and re-post below.
+I set out to answer that question in the first four blog posts of this blog.
+Because I’m a sucker for sentiment, and because I’m quite sure you have never read any of those posts (Google Analytics confirmed this for me) 😉 I thought it would be fun to compile them and re-post below.

 I’ve fought the urge to go back and rewrite them, keeping them virtually the same as when I first wrote them, mainly to keep them in their pure form.

-So if you have every wondered the purpose behind the title and what exactly IS a Creative Home Keeper…. this one is for you.
+So if you have ever wondered the purpose behind the title and what exactly IS a Creative Home Keeper…. this one is for you.